SaiMahitVaddadi/EGAT-Private/TO-DO.md

 # TO-DO:
 - Training Loop:
     - Setup ways to save the additional loss functions.

+- Params:
+    - Cleanup the params class.
+    - write a function that uses a cli to write a config file
+    - write a function that uses a cli to input the parameters

+- CLI execution
+    - write a cli for training
+    - write a cli for testing
+    - write a cli for fingerprinting
+    - write a cli for few shot learning
+    - write a cli for hyperparameter tuning via grid search
+    - write a cli for active learning

 - EGAT Models:
     - Set up Pytorch Lightning support for FP Model